sirixdb/sirixdb.github.io/transactional-cursor-api.md

 We provide all possible `XPath` axis.
 Note, that the `PrecedingAxis` and the `PrecedingSiblingAxis` do not deliver nodes in document order, but in the natural encountered order.
 Furthermore a `PostOrderAxis` is available, which traverses the tree in a postorder traversal.
 Similarly a `LevelOrderAxis` traverses the tree in a breath first manner.

 We provide several filters, which can be plugged in through a `FilterAxis`.
-The following code for instance traverses all children of a node and filters them for nodes with the local name "a".
+The following code for instance traverses all children of a node and filters them for nodes with the local name "a" in a XML-resource.

 ```java
 new FilterAxis<XdmNodeReadOnlyTrx>(new ChildAxis(rtx), new NameFilter(rtx, new QNm("a")))
 ```

+For JSON-resources it's as simple as changing the generics argument `XdmNodeReadOnlyTrx` with `JsonNodeReadOnlyTrx`.

 The `FilterAxis` optionally takes more than one filter.
 The filter either is a `NameFilter`, to filter for names as for instance in elements and attributes, a value filter to filter text nodes or a node kind filter (`AttributeFilter`, `NamespaceFilter`, `CommentFilter`, `DocumentRootNodeFilter`, `ElementFilter`, `TextFilter` or `PIFilter` to filter processing instruction nodes).

+In JSON object records have names and all value-nodes can be filtered by a value filter.
+Node kind filters are `ObjectFilter`,`ObjectRecordFilter`, `ArrayFilter`, `StringValueFilter`, `NumberValueFilter`, `BooleanValueFilter` and `NullValueFilter`.

-It can be used as follows:
+It can be used as follows for XML/XDM-resources:

 ```java
 // Filter by name (first argument is the axis, next arguments are filters (which implement org.sirix.axis.filter.Filter).